Eye Guards for small eyepieces

 The hood is attached to the vest so it is with you all the time.
 It is oversized so it would totally shield any ambient light from your eyes and eyepiece.
 It also gives enough room, so you won't fog up your eyepieces while using and breathing in cold high humidity environments.

 Click on this link for a sample notebook page.
 I print these with page numbers and on both sides on good paper, such as 28 lb weight (to prevent see though) and bring the pages to Kinkos or some place similar to have them coil bound.
 Make sure that they are coil bound, not comb bound or anything else.
 Coil binding will allow you to completely fold the book on itself without splitting.

 Electronic Book at the field

 Using a netbook or a similarly weighted laptop in place of paper observing guides.
-My old Sony VIAO laptop (actually netbook size, but has a DVD burner, so it is not a netbook) has an excellent display with a very wide range of brightness.
+My old Sony VIAO laptop (actually netbook size) has an excellent display with a very wide range of brightness.
 I use two pieces of red transparent plastic sheets available at TAP Plastics and mount with some gaffers tape.
 With the setting at the the lowest setting and with white stars on a black background is very pleasing to use even at very dark sites.
 It is dimmer and easier to the eyes than using a adjustable red LED light at the lowest setting on a white paper chart.
 I was pleasantly surprised.
 I could even hold the laptop on the "spine" like a book.
 You can have the page on the left or right, depending on your preference, by rotating clockwise or counterclockwise.
 I have mine on the left.

 I've updated all of my downloadable guides so they can be invertible.
 Most PDF readers has a invert functionality.
 I use FoxIt reader.
 I also rotate the view and use full screen, so I have no borders, scroll bars, etc...so the entire screen is BLACK!